-Fiscal year 2023 was a period of extraordinary growth in global equity markets but extreme volatility in the bond markets as continued uncertainty with inflation and interest rates put stress on bond portfolio returns and private market assets.
+FY 2024 was another period of extraordinary growth in global equity markets but extreme volatility in the bond markets as continued uncertainty with inflation and interest rates put stress on bond portfolio returns and private market assets.
 Inversion in the yield curve, short rates higher than long rates, typically forecasts an economic recession.
-Statistical data, however, did not reflect this economic behavior and the potential of the Federal Reserve pausing or lowering the Fed Funds rate fueled a stock market rally.
-Inflation continued to moderate, also bolstering stocks.
-The reality, however, reflects that much of the growth is still being generated by large capitalization technology stocks and lower capitalization stocks are struggling to keep pace.
-Bonds perform negatively when yields rise, and FY 2023 continued to reverse the almost 40-year period of declining interest rates.
+While the Federal Reserve resisted the market's calls to cut the Fed Funds rate, U.S technology stocks and specifically, the top seven stocks by market capitalization in the S&P 500 continued to rally (accounting for 61% of FY2024 Q3 and Q4 total return), fueled by strong earnings growth.
+Growth in inflation continued to moderate, also bolstering stocks as market expectations changed to slower economic growth but no recession (soft landing).
 PERS simple approach to investing has continued to deliver strong risk-adjusted performance by being well diversified.

-The total return for the portfolio for FY 2023 was 9.3% (net.)
-The fund delivered returns in excess of the 7.25% expected return over 5 years (8.9% (net)) and 10 years 8.9% (net)), ranking PERS at the 10th and 11th percentiles of the universe of large public defined benefit plans, respectively.
-Since inception, over the past 39 years, the Nevada PERS portfolio has earned 9.2% (net), ranking the plan higher than 75% of large public plans.
+The total return for the portfolio for FY 2024 was 12.0% (net).
+The fund delivered returns in excess of the 7.25% expected return over 5 years (9.6% (net)) and 10 years (8.3% (net)), ranking PERS at the 3rd percentiles of the universe of large public defined benefit plans, for each time period.
+Since inception, over the past 40 years, the Nevada PERS portfolio has earned 9.3% (net), ranking the plan higher than 90% of large public plans.